2 min read

 When you are running out of memory on your Linux system, the OS starts killing processes to free up the memory.
 This is not a good idea, as it can lead to data loss.
 To avoid this, a swap file is used.
 By default, Ubuntu creates a swap file during installation.
 However, if you want to create a new swap file or change the size of the existing swap file, you can do so by following the steps below.

-How to check if a swap file is already present?
+How to check if a swap file is already present?link

 To check if a swap file is already present, run the following command: